AgoraIO/video-sdk-samples-android/README.md

 # Video SDK reference app (Android)

-This app demonstrates using Agora's Video SDK for real-time communication in an Android app.

-This example app is a robust and comprehensive documentation reference app for Android, designed to enhance your productivity and understanding.
+This app demonstrates use of Agora's Video SDK for real-time audio and video communication.
+It is a robust and comprehensive documentation reference app for Android, designed to enhance your productivity and understanding.
 It's built to be flexible, easily extensible, and beginner-friendly.

-To understand the contents better, you can go to [Agora's Documentation](https://docs.agora.io), which explains each example in more detail.

 ## Prerequisites